 How Do They Work?

-Salt is a natural ionizer when it’s heated, which means that it can change the electrical charge of the air around it.
+When heated, salt is a natural ionizer.
+It changes the electrical charge of the air around it.
 Other natural ionizers include waterfalls, waves, and storms, though these produce much larger numbers of negative ions than salt lamps can.

 Salt is also naturally hygroscopic, meaning it absorbs water molecules from the air.
 Some salt lamp producers claim that the water molecules that are trapped by the salt block contain harmful impurities that are then removed from the air.²